rashevskyv/DBI_watcher/README.md

 ## Updating the language mapping

 Language names originate from `languages.json`.
 Extend or tweak this file if new locale identifiers appear in future releases; missing codes fall back to the short identifier.

+## Automation

+A GitHub Actions workflow (`.github/workflows/update-config.yml`) runs every 10 minutes (and on manual dispatch) to execute `python main.py`, commit changes under `output/`, and push them back to the repository when a new DBIPatcher release appears.